CS467-OPM-Site/OPM/backend/README.md

 > ```json
 > {
->   "columnName": "New Column Name Here"
+>   "columnTitle": "New Column Name Here"       # Cannot be deleted, only modified
 > }
 > ```